Franklin Graham: Trump Refugee Order Is Right, But This Still Needs to Happen

 Evangelist Franklin Graham says he supports President Donald Trump's executive order temporarily barring refugees from seven countries, saying it is the responsibility of the church, not the government to come to the aid of refugees.

-Not only does Graham think so-called "extreme vetting" of refugees from seven countries make sense, he thinks the policy should be extended to all countries.
+Graham said it's necessary to give closer scrutiny to all immigrants who want to come to America.

-"We have to be sure that the philosophies of those entering our country are compatible with our Constitution.
-If a person does not agree with our principles of freedom, democracy, and liberty, which we cherish, they should not be allowed to come.
-Without question, Sharia law is not compatible," he wrote.
+"We are a nation and we need to protect our borders.
+There are threats today, that did not have even 10 years ago.
+We need extreme vetting, not just for seven nations, we need extreme vetting for everyone coming into this country and I don’t care what country you come from, we should know who you are, what you stand for, what you believe.
+If you don’t support our democracy and our freedom and the liberty that we cherish, don’t come, you’re not welcome.
+And I think that should be for all people of all nations, we need to be far more selective of who we allow into this country we’ve had this open door policy for too long, we cannot afford it.
+It is at our own peril if we continue that way."

-However, Graham said that policy by no means relieves Christians from the God-given duty to aid refugees.
+However, Graham said in a recent Facebook post, that Trump's policy by no means relieves Christians from the God-given duty to aid refugees.

 "The president's job is not the same as the job of the church.
 As Christians we are clearly taught in the Bible to care for the poor and oppressed," Graham wrote.